balvig/chili/README.md

 This is basically a shortcut for running the `rails plugin new` engine generator with a custom template.

 The script will prompt you for the location of your main app repository to which you are adding the chili extension.
-The repo will be added as a submodule in the main_app directory.
+The repo will be added as a submodule in the main_app directory of the chili extension.

 ### Prepare main app